 The most obvious issue ‘The Purge’ has been criticised for is its focus on being more of a home-invasion thriller than what most would imagine (and desire) a ‘Purge’ film to be, as the original film is actually extremely contained, being set nearly entirely within the family’s home and relying on only a small group of characters.
 While director James DeMonaco has stated this was mostly due to the film’s small-budget and lack of shooting days, you can’t help but feel the film isn’t exploring its chaotic world as effectively as it could whilst watching.
 Of course, being a modern horror, ‘The Purge’ is also littered with jump-scares throughout, many of which are very predictable due to the build-up to each-one, eventually making them feel nothing but tedious.

 Whilst I personally don’t feel ‘The Purge’ series improves much even throughout its future entries.
-There are still some aspects I enjoy within this modern horror, from its interesting ideas and themes to its decently entertaining performance from Ethan Hawke and array of menacing costumes/masks, ‘The Purge’ does have great potential, but I simply feel it was just never fully-realised.
-Overall, a high 3/10 for the original: ‘Purge’.
+There are still some aspects I enjoy within this modern horror, from its interesting ideas and themes to its decently entertaining performance from Ethan Hawke and array of menacing masks/costumes, ‘The Purge’ does have great potential, but I simply feel it was just never fully-realised.
 While this horror series does have a devoted fan-base, I’ve never quite understood its appeal.
 As for me, ‘The Purge’ franchise will always have its intriguing ideas spoiled by its dull filmmaking.
 Final Rating: high 3/10.